Charles III of Parma: Marriage and issue

 Louise was described at that time as a pretty blonde, fair complexioned with golden hair and blue eyes, but not very tall.
 She was reserved, cold, insensitive and lacked charm.
 Like most legitimists, her political ideas were those of the preceding century.
 However, for the first years of their married life, Ferdinando was happy with her.

 Until he became duke of Parma, Ferdinando was known as il Duchino, the little Duke, a reference to both his stature and his status as his father's heir.
 Although he was tall, he was slight built.
 His hair was thick and dark and he had big prominent eyes.
 A large nose, a long neck and a receding chin completed his face.
 He had a trimmed, finely proportioned figure, of which he was very proud.
-He was a dandy who dress smartly and was very fastidious about his clothing.
+He was a dandy who dressed smartly and was very fastidious about his clothing.
 Ferdinando Carlo travelled a great deal.
 Outside Italy, he often used the title Marchese di Castiglione; in Italy, he often used the title Conte di Mulazzo.